yoiwa-personal/suid_sudo/doc/APIs.md

 privileges after high-privilege code is run) is really security-critical.
-Such an event is quite unlikely to happen in usual cases, but once happened and if improperly handled, it will cause dangerous security issue: some code to be run in higher-than-expected privileges!
+Such an event is quite unlikely to happen in usual cases, but once happened and if improperly handled, it will cause dangerous security issue: some code to be run in privileges higher than expected.

 To mitigate this, for an extra caution, such failure is treated not like a usual exception, but like a call to `exit()`; its event will